 TrainerRoad plan builder.
 Image source: trainerroad.com

-There are so many ways to find a training plan that the options can seem overwhelming.
+There are so many ways to find a structured training schedule that the options can seem overwhelming.
 In the old days, you would take to your friends, fellow cyclists, or walk into the local bike shop.

 Nowadays, while those options are still available, there are now thousands of plans, trainers, and coaches to choose from on the internet.
 So where do you begin?

-When looking for a training plan, it’s as simple as a Google search.
+When looking for a training program, it’s as simple as a Google search.
 Type in your goals and rider type (e.g. beginner century training plan) and you’ll see thousands of options pop up.

-TrainingPeaks is the #1 resource for training plans on the internet, as they are not just a single coaching website, but rather a coaching and training platform.
+TrainingPeaks is the #1 resource for cycling training on the internet, as they are not just a single website, but rather a coaching and training platform.

-That means that coaches from around the world (including myself: ZNehr Coaching) can upload their training plans to TrainingPeaks which can then be purchased by anyone with a TrainingPeaks account.
+That means that instructors from around the world (including myself: ZNehr Coaching) can upload their plans to TrainingPeaks which can then be purchased by anyone with a TrainingPeaks account.

 The process is simple and only takes a few clicks.